sharkshead/shale/README.md

 Elegant because of its power and simplicity.

 Extensible through libraries.
-Currently these include a thread library to create threads, semaphores and mutexes, a maths library and a library dedicated to prime numbers.
+Currently these include

+* a thread library to create threads, semaphores and mutexes
+* a maths library
+* a library dedicated to prime numbers.

 Compiles on Linux and Mac OS X. To compile, do